 - Aykroyd then played the host of World of Adventure which was basically just a show that uses any excuse to show Native African boobs ala National Geographic.

 - Mr. Mike did another one of his creepy Least-Loved Bedtime Tales this time using it as an excuse to get Gilda to dress as a French maid to sit on his lap as he told his tale.

 - Finally, Ruth Gordan ended the show by saying her good nights.

 As I said, this was a pretty solid episode even though the host was relatively unknown, at least with the passage of time.
 I kind of like these episodes where the host is only featured in about half the sketches because it allows the permanent cast to shine while still having fun with the guest.
 Some of my favorites had the host while others did not and with that, here is my list of favorites.

-First, I was a fan of the Litella sisters because I'm a huge fan of the Emily Litella character so it was fun to see her outside of the news.
+First, I was a fan of the Litella sisters because I'm a huge fan of the Emily Litella character, so it was fun to see her outside of the news.
 Next, I was a fan of the Howard Hughes sketch because of the solidarity that I have with a fellow shut-in.
-Finally, I was a fan of Mr. Bill and he'll probably make the list whenever he makes an appearance.
+Finally, I was a fan of Mr. Bill, and he'll probably make these lists whenever he makes an appearance.